 SEO Mistake 2: Ignoring ‘Inconsequential’ URLs in 301 Redirect Mapping.

 So maybe a page doesn’t get a lot of traffic, but it’s still important to include a redirect if the page has been indexed by a search engine.
 If it appears in the search results and someone clicks on it, your site will return a 404 error.
 These errors are all logged by search engines and reflect poorly on the website.
-Have a developer monitor these errors in search console and get them fixed as soon as possible.
+After we’ve launched a new site we have our Iowa web developers monitor these errors in search console and get them fixed as soon as possible.